Russel Honoré, Pelosi pick to lead review of Capitol security, ripped by Republicans as ‘extreme partisan’

 Pelosi's office on Thursday lauded Honoré in response to the accusations of partisanship against him.

-"General Honoré is committed public servant whose name is synonymous with integrity and professionalism.
-His efforts to review the U.S. Capitol’s security infrastructure, interagency processes and procedures, and command and control have included seeking bipartisan input in order to achieve its mission," spokesman Drew Hammill told Fox News.
+"General Honoré is a committed public servant whose name is synonymous with integrity and professionalism.
+His efforts to review the U.S. Capitol’s security infrastructure, interagency processes and procedures and command and control have included seeking bipartisan input in order to achieve its mission," spokesman Drew Hammill told Fox News.
 "There is no room for partisanship in the Speaker’s efforts to make the U.S. Capitol a safe place for staff, workers, press and Members."

 Honoré also previously, on MSNBC, called for former Homeland Security Secretary Chad Wolf "to be run out of Washington.
 He has no business in charge of Homeland Security."